gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 --------------------------

 The source code of the GeoAdmin API project can be found here: https://svn.bgdi.admin.ch/mf-chsdi/trunk/chsdi/

+The code of the API is accessible here: http://api.geo.admin.ch/main/wsgi/api/

+The code of the GeoAdmin widgets is accessible here: http://api.geo.admin.ch/main/wsgi/GeoAdmin.ux/

+The code of the base libraries is accessible here: http://api.geo.admin.ch/main/wsgi/lib/

 Migration from GeoAdmin API 1.0 to GeoAdmin API 2.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~